"When an African Wilderness stands between critically endangered animals and extinction, we must act to save it."

 We have to find a way to share and live together so that all sentient beings can thrive and multiply.

-Now we have the opportunity to welcome the rhinos and the elephants back to Loziba.
+Now we have the opportunity to welcome the rhinos and the elephants back .
 We have a chance to acquire the land, fence it so that the animals will be safe again, ensure that everyone, animal and human can have a good living.

 We are the generation that can drive extinction back into the shadows.

-Loziba will bring communities and animals together for the benefit of both.
+The Loziba Wildlife Reserve and the surrounding Loziba Community Conservancy, will bring communities and animals together for the benefit of both.

 Join the war on extinction.
-You can invest in or donate to this grand idea and be a part of history.
+You can invest in or donate to this project and be a part of history.

-We have a moment in time to save these species for the future
+We have a moment in time to save our elephants and a number of endangered species

 Species that call Loziba home